RudranshKi/SRAM/README.md

 |:--:|
 | *Write driver using transmission gate* |

-When WR signal is high (1.8V) , the TG acts as short circuit and conducts current allowing the user to write the data to BL or BLB on command.
+When **WR (Write)** signal is high (1.8V) , the TG (Transmission Gate) acts as short circuit and conducts current allowing the user to write the data to BL or BLB on command.

-TG is used instead of simple NMOS or PMOS because if we use only NMOS then the node voltage BL or BLB will only be able to write (VGS- VT) which is 1.13V instead of full 1.8V if the data is 1.8V and if we use PMOS then it will be only be abe to write (VSG - VT) which is 0.67 or VT if we write 0V to a node which has 1.8V stored in it.
+TG is used instead of simple NMOS or PMOS as switch because if we use only NMOS then the node voltage BL or BLB will only be able to write **(VGS - VT)** which is 1.13V instead of full 1.8V if the data is 1.8V and if we use PMOS then it will be only be abe to write **(VT)** if we write 0V to a node which has 1.8V stored in it.
 But using TG we can overcome that since both the mosfets will be turned on so for writing 1.8V the PMOS will be more suitable while writing 0V NMOS will be more suitable.

 Since, SRAM array has 16 SRAMs which will have some parasitic capacitance.
 To drive a huge capacitance we need short rise and fall time to decrease power loss and increase speed.
 For that we need to drive it efficently we will need increase the strength of the inverter connected to it.
 Since increasing the strength of the inverter we will need to increase the size of NMOS and PMOS in it but that will also consequently increase parasitic cap.
 So we have to create a ***Buffer chain*** with a stage ratio of 4:1.